Ranzig93/Hass-Efriends-Meter/README.md

 # E-Friends Meter Integration

-A **custom integration** for [Home Assistant](https://www.home-assistant.io/) that reads or writes data to an **E-Friends Meter**.
+A **custom integration** for [Home Assistant](https://www.home-assistant.io/) that reads or writes data to an [Efriends](https://www.efriends.at/).
 It allows you to monitor energy consumption/production and (optionally) peer trading information within Home Assistant.

 ## Table of Contents